 Adults aged 65 and over are more vulnerable to food poisoning and should take extra care to safely handle food.
 However, according to U.S. Food and Drug Administration consumer survey data, older adults appear to be less consistent in practicing safe food handling than the general population.

 The number of seniors living in America is expected to double to an estimated 71.5 million by 2030, and a greater number of these older Americans will stay in their own homes.
 For older adults who continue to prepare a majority of their own meals and snacks, it is important they prepare foods safely and ask for assistance when needed.

 Why Are Older Adults More Vulnerable?

-- After the age of 75, adults often have a weakened immune system and are at an increased risk for contracting food poisoning.
+- After age 75, adults often have weakened immune systems and are at an increased risk for contracting food poisoning.

 Tips for Older Adults

 The good news is that food poisoning can be prevented.
 Older adults should practice the four simple steps of wash, separate, cook and refrigerate, as well as these tips:

 - If needed, wear glasses when handling food.

 - Turn up the lights because older adults may have more trouble with glare.